Seizure: Long-term management of epilepsy

 In severe cases where seizures are uncontrolled by at least two anti-seizure medications, brain surgery can be a treatment option.
 Epilepsy surgery is especially useful for those with focal seizures, where the seizures are coming from a specific part of the brain.
 The amount of brain removed during the surgery depends on the extent of the brain involved in the seizures.
 It can range from just removing one lobe of the brain (temporal lobectomy) to disconnecting an entire side of the brain (hemispherectomy).
 The procedure can be curative, where seizures are eliminated.
 However, if it is not curative, it can be palliative, reducing the frequency of seizures but not eliminating them.

 Another intervention for refractory epilepsy is vagus nerve stimulation (VNS), which involves insertion of an electrical device that stimulates the left vagus nerve.
 Its mechanism of action is not fully understood.
 VNS is contraindicated in patients with cardiac conduction problems, sleep apnea, and should be avoided in patients with programmable shunt valves.
 The most common side effect associated with VNS is hoarseness, and side effects usually improve over time or with decreased levels of stimulation.

+Diet

+A ketogenic diet or modified Atkins diet may help in those who have epilepsy who do not improve following typical treatments, with evidence for its effectiveness growing.
+The diet leads to an increased elevation of plasma decanoic acid and ketones.
+However, some research is giving the indication that it is the decanoic acid that is anti-convulsant.

 Other

 Helmets may be used to protect the head during a seizure.
 Some claim that seizure response dogs, a form of service dog, can predict seizures.
 Evidence for this, however, is poor.
-Cannabis has also been used for the management of seizures that do not respond to anti-seizure medications.
+Cannabis has also been used for the management of seizures that do not respond to anti-seizure medications in specific epilepsy syndromes.
 Research on its effectiveness is ongoing, but current research shows that it does reduce seizure frequency.
-A ketogenic diet or modified Atkins diet may help in those who have epilepsy who do not improve following typical treatments, with evidence for its effectiveness growing.